mc Assetpilot

 1) Define types of project phases

 To build your financial model, you must specify types of project phases that represent the phases of a project's financial lifetime.
 Create phases specific to your company's standards.
-You only add specific dates to the phase at a later stage when you create forecasts.
-See Forecasts.
+You only add specific dates to the phase at a later stage when you create financial forecasts.
+See Financial forecasts.

 Steps